escrimaglia/async_netmiko/Readme.md

 ### Ansible and Netmiko

 I have also added tests with Ansible to observe the behavior of Netmiko running as an `Ansible Module`.
-In addition to demonstrating how an ansible module is built, I thought it was worthwhile to conduct these tests since the results show how Ansible handles concurrency.
+In addition to demonstrating how an Ansible module is built, I thought it was worthwhile to conduct these tests since the results show how Ansible handles concurrency.
 Therefore, whether Netmiko runs synchronously or asynchronously becomes irrelevant.

-Why would one run Netmiko as an `ansible module` when there are so many modules available in the community?
+Why would one run Netmiko as an `Ansible module` when there are so many modules available in the community?
 In most cases, you can probably find an existing module that fits your needs.
 However, I have personally had to create my own modules to automate older devices, such as Siemens industrial equipment or Cisco Systems' legacy yet still operational Wireless LAN Controllers.

 As mentioned earlier, `Ansible manages concurrency (forks)`, as demonstrated by the test results.